 Other similarities between all of these Omega ”Trilogy” pieces are the: mixture of brushed and polished finishes to the stainless-steel cases; the black ‘tropical’ faux patina dial; and they are all mounted to modern stainless-steel bracelet, adorned with a retro-style Omega logo and secured to the wrist by a clasp.

 Ultimately for those with deep pockets and an overwhelming affection for the Omega brand.
 It’s possible to own not one, but all three of these watches in a very special Trilogy box set, which will be limited to 557 pieces.
 Consisting of a specially-engraved Swiss oak box that will contain all three watches with identical Limited Edition numbers.
 Also including a leather watch roll with six extra straps: three made of leather and three more NATO’s, plus a wooden spring bar changing tool.
+For more up to date information visit the official Omega website here.

 Feel Free To Contact Us For Availability At: